 New treatment protocol for resistant Babesiosis is:

 Please note: this new treatment combination for resistant Babesiosis should only to be used if the Azithromycin/Atovaquone combo fails to result in a clear PCR.

 In the past, it’s been very expensive to treat a Babesia-positive dog.
 Let’s face it; money is a concern for most of us.
-Our dogs usually find a way to get sick at the worst time and most of us do not have an extra $1,000 lying around.
+Our dogs usually find a way to get sick at the worst time and most of us do not have an extra $1,000 laying around.
 Many dogs have died because they never received the treatment they needed.
 You can now treat most dogs for under $200 by getting a little creative.
 Instead of ordering Atovaquone from a normal pharmacy, you can obtain Atovaquone from a compounding pharmacy.
 A compounding pharmacy is basically a pharmacy that buys large quantities of drugs in bulk, and then dispenses them in smaller dosages.
 Their economies of scale gives compounding pharmacies the ability to sell the drugs less expensively.
 A popular compounding facility is Wedgewood Pharmacy (www.wedgewoodpharmacy.com).
 A recent study** published in 2014 determined that the use of compounded Atovaquone capsules were as effective as and less expensive than the commercially available version.